“Saving the life of one animal might not change the world, but the world will surely change for that one animal.”

 - Only 10% of the animals received by shelters have been spayed or neutered.
 Overpopulation, due to owners letting their pets accidentally or intentionally reproduce, sees millions of these “excess” animals killed annually.

 Labelle Foundation Facts:

-- Since COVID-19 The Labelle Foundation has rescued almost 1,000 dogs!
-We have also seen a 400% increase in applications to foster and adopt.
+- Since COVID-19 The Labelle Foundation has rescued almost 2500 dogs!

-- We are an all volunteer team of nine women who are driven by our passion for rescue and animals!
+- We are an all volunteer team of twenty-six women who are driven by our passion for rescue and animals!